BetonQuest/BetonQuest/docs/API/Concepts/Objectives.md

     | `priority(EventPriority)`    | Sets the priority for the event request.                   | def: `NORMAL`      |
     | `ignoreConditions()`         | Ignores conditions set for the objective for this event.   | def: unset         |
     | `subscribe(boolean)`         | Finalize event subscription and define `ignoreCancelled`   |                    |

-    [^1]: The id is required, but usually already set before provided to the factory.

 The following examples show how to subscribe to an event with the request builder: